AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md

 * The build environment is Linux-based, derived from Ubuntu 22.04.
 * Apache Maven 3.9.4 is installed.
   * Adobe recommends users [update their Maven repositories to use HTTPS instead of HTTP](#https-maven).
-* The Java versions installed are Oracle JDK 11.0.22 and Oracle JDK 8u401.
+* The Java versions installed are Oracle JDK 11.0.22, Oracle JDK 17.0.10, and Oracle JDK 21.0.4.
-* **IMPORTANT**: By default, the `JAVA_HOME` environment variable is set to `/usr/lib/jvm/jdk1.8.0_401`, which contains Oracle JDK 8u401. *_This default should be overridden for AEM Cloud Projects to use JDK 11_*.
+* **IMPORTANT:** By default, the `JAVA_HOME` environment variable is set to `/usr/lib/jvm/jdk1.8.0_401`, which contains Oracle JDK 8u401. ***This default should be overridden for AEM Cloud Projects to use JDK 21 (preferred), 17, or 11***.
 See the [Setting the Maven JDK Version](#alternate-maven-jdk-version) section for more details.
 * There are some additional system packages installed which are necessary.
   * `bzip2`
   * `unzip`